San Diego Chargers: 1982–1986

 During the strike-shortened 1982 season, Fouts averaged 320 yards passing per game.
 At that time, that average was a record.
 The Chargers defeated San Francisco 41 points to 37 and Cincinnati 50 points to 34.
 In each game, Fouts threw for over 400 yards.
 In the game against Cincinnati on December 20, 1982, the Chargers' made 501 yards passing and 175 yards rushing.
 Chandler set a record of 129 yards receiving per game.
 The Chargers reached the playoffs for the fourth straight year, finishing fifth in the AFC (divisional standings were disregarded due to the abbreviated schedule).
 The team upset the Pittsburgh Steelers in Pittsburgh 31–28, but the Dolphins would exact revenge from their loss the previous year the next week 34–17.

-1983 saw the Chargers fall to 6–10 and equal last in their division, despite having the league's most passing yards for the sixth consectuve season.
+1983 saw the Chargers fall to 6–10 and equal last in their division, despite having the league's most passing yards for the sixth consecutive season.
 In 1984, Klein decreased salaries in preparation for the team's sale.
 The defensive linemen, Johnson and Kelcher, left for San Francisco.
 On August 1, 1984, Alex Spanos purchased a majority interest in the Chargers.
 Benirschke was named "Miller Man of the Year".
 Joiner set an NFL record with his 650th pass reception in the fourth quarter of the game at Pittsburgh.